-Oatmeal is, without a doubt, a healthy meal that you can afford every day.
-Although it may not seem tasty at first, consider oatmeal as a base on which you can add nuts, fruits, honey, or whatever you want.
+Oatmeal is, without a doubt, a good meal that you can afford every day.
+Although it may not seem tasty at first, consider oatmeal as a base on which you can add nuts, fresh or dried fruits, honey, brown sugar or whatever you want.

 The inconvenient side of the oatmeal is that it takes a little more time to cook.
 You just don’t have the luxury of spending half an hour every morning cooking and preparing breakfast.
-So, can you reheat oatmeal if you make it in advance?
+So, can you reheat oatmeal if you make it in advance and have a creamy texture?

-The great news is that you can heat the oatmeal or porridge perfectly so you can actually cook the required doses for the entire workweek in advance.
+The great news is that you can heat the oatmeal or porridge perfectly so you can actually cook the required doses of oatmeal for the week in advance.
+You can also freeze oatmeal very easily for even more extended keeping.

 We remind you not to heat other ingredients that you may put in the oatmeal, like fruit and other stuff that should be cold.
 Keep it all separate and add them to your meal after you’re done heating.